Running Batch Jobs on Peregrine

 -l nodes=n:ppn=X says the job needs n nodes and should place X processes on each node

 -l walltime=DD:HH:MM:SS sets the wall clock limit for job

 Peregrine has several types of compute nodes, which differ in the amount of memory and number of processor cores.
-The majority of the nodes have 24 Xeon cores and 32 GB of memory but some have 24 Xeon cores and 64 GB of memory, some have 16 Xeon cores with 32 GB of memory and others have 16 Xeon cores with 256 GB of memory.
+The majority of the nodes have 24 Xeon cores and 64 GB of memory, but some have 16 Xeon cores with 32 GB of memory and others have 16 Xeon cores with 256 GB of memory.

 Users may request nodes of a particular type using the "feature" option in the resource limit specification of the job.
 By default, jobs will use the first node type found that is consistent with the job request.

 If you request an inconsistent feature set (e.g., 16-core and haswell), the job will not be scheduled and will remain queued indefinitely.
 If such a job is seen, an admin will attempt to contact the job owner to rectify the incompatibility and get the job running.

 More information about requesting different node types in Peregrine is available.